Bringing properties in the North and South under one mortgage to finance a purchase

 Loan type: Short term loan converted to BTL mortgage

-The property is in Boothtown, a suburb of Halifax, an area with a strong rental demand due to proximity to good primary and secondary schools.
+This property was in Boothtown, a suburb of Halifax.
+This is an area with a strong rental demand due to proximity to good primary and secondary schools.
 The deal was conducted off-market and the investors first made their offer on the property over a year prior to purchase.
 The investors agreed to fit in with the owner’s timeline regarding the sale.
 A completion date was agreed and postponed twice in the eight months leading up to completion and eventually a firm date was settled on for the end of June 2019.

 The purchase was financed through a short-term bridging loan from Shawbrook Bank, to be converted to a BTL mortgage once the work was completed and the property tenanted.